-Manager Self Service (MSS): MSS is the OneUSG HCM system module, which allows managers and supervisors access to employee information to initiate certain employment actions, which include, hiring and rehiring employees, changing employee job status, transferring employees, changing employee job and salary information, changing employee status', as well as designating proxies to complete tasks when the manager of record is unavailable.
+Manager Self Service (MSS): MSS is the OneUSG HCM system module, which gives managers and supervisors the ability to access employee information to initiate certain employment actions, such as, hiring and rehiring employees, changing employee job status, transferring employees, changing employee job and salary information, as well as designating proxies to complete tasks when the manager of record is unavailable.

-Employee Self Service (ESS): ESS is a web based resource in OneUSG where employees can view their personal payroll information, benefits, and leave information.
-Employees also have the ability to update or change personal information such as direct deposit, W-4 information, emergency contacts, and address information.
+Employee Self Service (ESS): ESS is a web-based resource in OneUSG where employees can view their personal payroll information, benefits, and leave information.
+Employees can update or change personal information such as direct deposit, W-4 information, emergency contacts, and address information.